Skip to content

 Cooling periods.
 Refusing to install any package version published less than N hours ago means you are never in the first wave.

-Veln implements all three: lockfile enforcement, configurable cooling periods, and community consensus checking.
-If a malicious version is published at 14:00 and your team's install runs at 14:02, Veln would hold the install with a message explaining that the version is 2 minutes old and has zero community observations.
+Veln implements all three: lockfile enforcement, configurable cooling periods, and a signed local integrity store.
+If a malicious version is published at 14:00 and your team's install runs at 14:02, Veln holds the install with a message explaining that the version is 2 minutes old and below the configured cooling threshold.

-Veln closes the zero-day window with cooling periods and community consensus.
+Veln closes the zero-day window with cooling periods and integrity fingerprinting.
 No threat feed required.